damiendr/ImplicitFields.jl/README.md

 ## Custom Resolvers

-You can create custom handlers for a particular type by overriding the following methods, shown below with their default behaviour:
+You can create custom handlers for a particular type by implementing the following methods, shown below with their default behaviour:

 ```julia
 list_fields(obj::Any) = fieldnames(obj)